webknit/Front-End-Developer-Guidelines/general.md

 - We avoid using !important at all times when building from scratch.
 If you’re having to add that then you need to go back and rework your code.
 There may be **rare** exceptions when code is out of our control.
 - Comment as much as possible, they are removed when compiled in JS and CSS.
 Don’t hesitate to create a readme file for other devs.
 - Keep it **DRY** (Don’t repeat yourself).
+- Websites should be as small in weight as possible to ensure they load fast.

 ## Filenames